07 Jul, 2023 If a solution for Māori wellbeing is needed it’s about values not the Treaty!

 To try to bring freedom and wellbeing to people with no regard for their Creator is – I suggest – short-sighted.

-• The logic is also still clear and simple to perceive.
-There are things around us everywhere – and within us – that are more complex than we could create.
+• The logic is also still clear and simple: There are things around us and within us that are more complex than anything we could create – let alone imagine!
 The evidence of design is overwhelming!

 • We’re not therefore talking about a god who is the tree or forrest.

-• We’re talking about a being that is smart enough, and capable/powerful enough, to MAKE the tree and the forrest!
+• We’re talking about a being that is smart enough and powerful enough to MAKE the tree and the forrest!

-We live in a society that refuses to accept this very simple logic – and truth.
+We live in a society today that generally refuses to accept the very simple logic of a Creation.

-It remains that, to try to say that ‘god’ is something other than what he actually is, is doing to be unhelpful.
+It is, however ,unhelpful to try to say that ‘god’ is something other than what he actually is.

-• And when we align ourselves to what is true – everything works better.
-(Consider fighting against gravity as an example).
+• When we align ourselves to what is true – everything works better!

 First things come before second things.